-That’s because children are naturally curious about lots of things, and are particularly fascinated by anything mommy or daddy take.
+That’s because children are naturally curious about lots of things, and are particularly fascinated by anything mommy or daddy takes.
 So when they have access to medications, it’s a disaster waiting to happen.

-As a parent you want to do all you can to protect your children but so many things coming at you daily, it is easy to forget to secure your medications.
+As a parent, you want to do all you can to protect your children but with so many things coming at you daily, it is easy to forget to secure your medications.
 And that could be deadly for your children.

 Most Dangerous Medications to Children